InternLM/lmdeploy/docs/en/advance/pytorch_new_model.md

 1. Module requires some special inputs, which are passed through `StepContext`.
 We can create one with `make_step_context`.
 2. `input_ids`, `hidden_states` should be continuous.
 We can use `continuous_tensor` to do the process.
-3. `past_key_value` should be paged to meet the demond of paged attention.
+3. `past_key_value` should be paged to meet the demand of paged attention.

 Based on the reason above, the input should be updated: